AmazeAlgos/website/src/pages/privacy.md

 We do not delete any information that you have provided unless you request for the deletion of your account.

-To delete all of your information that you have provided us, you must send an email to [support@stockalpha.in](mailto:support@stockalpha.in).
+To delete all of your information that you have provided us, you must send an email to [AmazeAlgos@gmail.com](mailto:AmazeAlgos@gmail.com).
 Once we receive your deletion request email, your account will be reviewed for any pending payments due.
 If everything is cleared, we shall delete your data within 7 days.

 If you have pending payments due while requesting for deletion, you will be informed and, the deletion process will not take place till you sort out the dues and request for a deletion again after doing so.